Career Professionals Who Struggle With Addiction

 Because many of those living with high-functioning addiction do not fall under the typical categories we associate with addiction, they may be unable to recognize their dependence.
 This delay in treatment can result in the loss of their high-functioning lifestyle and put them in a position in which they can no longer deny their problem.

 At The Best Treatment Center we offer confidential treatment for addiction for those who suffer from drug or alcohol addiction.
 Our small intimate setting for recovery is a luxury treatment program that encourages the healing of the entire individual- mind, body, and spirit.
 We help any professional struggling to live a life clean and sober of drugs and alcohol while transitioning them back into their life where they are able to go back to their lives happy, healthy and productive.

 We are aware that seeking help for drugs and alcohol takes a good amount of courage and a willingness.
-We meet all of our clients right where they are in their recovery journey and have a judgement free setting so no one should ever be ashamed of seeking help, but be proud they are making the first step by admitting there is an issue.
+We meet all of our guests right where they are in their recovery journey and have a judgement free setting so no one should ever be ashamed of seeking help, but be proud they are making the first step by admitting there is an issue.

 We provide education about the effects of long term substance use, and how it can lead to their entire lives being taken over by addiction and all the damage that can go with that.
-Each client is unique and has specific needs, that is why we offer completely individualized treatment planning.
+Each guest is unique and has specific needs, that is why we offer completely individualized treatment planning.
 We offer individual and group therapy with masters level therapists.
 They will be surrounded by others going through similar challenges, and most of our staff has been in their shoes.
-We know professional clients could have career issues, relationships and family situations that need worked through, and we make sure all these are addressed and resolved if possible- before completion of treatment.
+We know professional guests could have career issues, relationships and family situations that need worked through, and we make sure all these are addressed and resolved if possible- before completion of treatment.